 Women who have IBD and who are taking immunomodulating medications should be screened for cervical cancer Cervical Cancer Screening and Prevention Cervical cancer develops in the cervix (the lower part of the uterus).
 Most cervical cancers are caused by human papillomavirus (HPV) infection.
 Having regular cervical cancer screening tests... read more every year.
 Women who have IBD and who are not taking immunomodulating medications should have cervical cancer screening every 3 years.

-People who have IBD and are taking or plan to take an immunomodulating medication or biologic agent should be screened for skin cancer Screening for skin cancer Skin cancer is the most common type of cancer.
-Skin cancer is most common among people who work or play sports outside and among sunbathers.
-Fair-skinned people are particularly susceptible... read more every year and should use sunscreen Sunscreens Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
+People who have IBD and are taking or plan to take an immunomodulating medication or biologic agent should be screened for skin cancer Screening for skin cancer Skin cancer is the most common type of cancer, and people of all skin tones can be affected.
+People who have light skin are particularly susceptible to developing most forms of skin cancer because... read more every year and should use sunscreen Sunscreens Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
 Overexposure to ultraviolet light causes sunburn.
 Sunburn causes painful reddened skin and sometimes blisters, fever... read more and wear protective clothing Clothing Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
 Overexposure to ultraviolet light causes sunburn.
 Sunburn causes painful reddened skin and sometimes blisters, fever... read more .

 People at risk of decreased bone density (osteoporosis) should have a dual-energy x-ray absorptiometry (DXA) scan Bone density testing Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more .